Interview with Ernest Truman

 JB: So, then you go off to a POW camp.

 ET: Yes.
-They took us to a train and they gave us a lovely cooked lunch.
+They took us to a train and they gave us a lovely packed lunch.
 I said, ‘Oh, this is alright.’
 So, I promptly ate it.
 Everybody else did the same.
 But that’s all we got for three days.
 Oh crikey.
 Yeah.
 That’s all we got for three days.

 JB: So, what was life like in the POW camp?
 Boring.
 Or things to do all the time?
 Or —

 ET: The Germans had finally woke up that if you keep, if you make a man hungry all he can think of is food.
 Any sort of food.
 But he, that’s all he can bloody well think of is food if you’re hungry enough.
+And you’ll do.
 And there was one golden rule.
 You weren’t allowed to give, buy food with cigarettes.
 Like if there was a bloke who wants cigarettes he’ll even give food away to have one.
 But you never ever bought a man’s food from him.

 JB: Yeah.

 ET: And they gave us, they said we’ll have a shower.
 We go there.
 I had a towel that long and that wide.
 That’s all I had and that was filthy but I went to the shower and they, all they did was wet us.
 Then they turned the water off.
 No. They turned the cold water on and that was, I thought they, that was bastardly really because we were all wet cold.
 Worse, dirtier than we were before we got.
-Black water was falling down the fellas faces like that you know.
+Black water was running down the fellas faces like that you know.
 And any rate, we, I was absolutely buggered.
 I mean a young bloke of you know, in my younger, a better half of twenties and I mean absolutely exhausted and get back to the hut and that’s it.

 JB: You, the story about the commandant coming out in the morning and the bloke in the line saying —